pantheon-systems/documentation/source/content/guides/object-cache-pro/02-installing-configuring.md

     terminus install:run <site>.<environment> ocp
     ```

 1. Wait for the workflow to run.
-This will take some time, but the progress is visible in the **Pantheon Site Dashboard** in the **Workflows** dropdown.
+The terminus command will only trigger the workflow, but the progress is visible in the **Pantheon Site Dashboard** in the **Workflows** dropdown.
+This will take some time to complete

 1. Once complete, activate the Object Cache Pro plugin from the WordPress Admin or via WP-CLI through Terminus, and enable the object cache drop-in.

 	**WordPress Admin:**

 	1. Navigate to the **Plugins** page, activate **Object Cache Pro**, then go to the **Object Cache** page in the **Settings** menu.
-	1. Click the **Enable** button.
-This will create the `object-cache.php` drop-in file.

 	**WP-CLI:**